How to Prune Lavender

 4. Pruning to Prevent Woody Growth

 Lavender becomes woody and sparse when left unpruned for some time.
-This makes it less attractive, and its capacity to flower will be lost.
-Regular pruning avoids this; thus, it keeps your lavender bushier and more productive over time.
+This neglect makes it less attractive and lowers its capacity to flower.
+Regular pruning avoids this; thus, it keeps your lavender bushier and more productive.

 5. Prune Lavender to Shape Them

-Pruning also helps the lavender to be in a neat, rounded shape, hence enhancing its appearance, promoting better aeration, and allowing proper penetration of light to its inside parts necessary for its healthy growth.
+Pruning also helps the lavender stay neat and round, enhancing its appearance, promoting better aeration, and allowing proper sunlight penetration necessary for healthy growth.

-This well-shaped lavender plant will, therefore, offer more resistance to diseases and pests and produce much more flowers.
+This well-shaped lavender plant will offer more resistance to diseases and pests and produce more flowers.

-Immediately after the major flowering period, prune the plant into a consistent, rounded shape using sharp, clean scissors or shears.
-This helps to maintain compact and balanced growth.
-Shaping your lavender prevents sprawl growth, keeping it neat and tidy.
+Immediately after flowering, prune the plant into a consistent, rounded shape using sharp, clean scissors or shears.
+This practice helps to maintain compact and balanced growth.
+Shaping your lavender prevents sprawl growth.

 6. Lavender Pest Prevention: Lavender Beetles and Moths